ExpressionEngine/ExpressionEngine-User-Guide/source/general/getting_the_most.rst

 `The Lounge <http://ellislab.com/forums/viewforum/28/>`_.

 Go ahead and explore the Forums and get involved.
-Teaching and helping others troubleshoot can be one of the best ways to boost your own EE skills.
+Teaching and helping others troubleshoot can be one of the best ways to boost your own ExpressionEngine skills.